Helping the Needy

 A positive test of true religion

-As we remarked in our introductory lesson, verse 27 provides the term "godliness" with a formal definition.
+In verse 26, when confronting a professing Christian who cannot control his tongue, James brands his religion as vain.
+Now in verse 27, after exposing such hypocrisy, James gives the two marks of genuine religion.
 "Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world."
-In other words, the positive side of pure religion has two components.
+In other words, true religion from God's perspective has two components.
 It combines personal devotion to good works with personal separation from every evil work.

 As we said before, James obviously does not mean to limit good works to the one he chooses as an example.
 Rather, he means that one mark of an authentic Christian is commitment to helping the needy, whether a widow, an orphan, or someone else.
 But lest we think that good works alone are genuine religion, James adds the requirement to remain unsoiled by the world.
 Generous charity without separation from worldly sin is pointless, for nothing in a sinful life can win the approval of a righteous God or advance His program.
 If a church is dominated by unseparated lifestyles, any of its attempts to help the needy will be wasted effort, gaining no eternal results.
 God will not pour power and blessing on a church that fails to draw its spiritual babes out of sin's bondage.